dsternalski/js-challenge/README.md

 3) To run the node files, type the following into the cmd panel: node index

+NOTE: Make sure that the node is running first before you view the test.

 Structure: The project contains several files and folders:
 - ConsoleTemplates: Contains my original challenge files.
 - node: Contains the node projects.